candide-guevara/handy-scripts-for-work/scripts/migration_procedure.md

 * Put user [~/.cache][13] into tmpfs
 * Activate [numlock][19] on boot for tty + xorg session manager (kde => sddm)
     * Option using numlockx on Xsetup is more reliable
+* If you are using ccache, change the default cache directory to a tmpfs location (see ccache man's page)

 ### Desktop environment tweaks